 Perhaps my argument was hard to understand, or confusing.
 In that case, it's not a persuasive argument after all.
 How can I expect someone to be persuaded by something he doesn't understand?

 Perhaps accepting my argument would lead to a problem for the child.
 Maybe it contradicts one of his existing ideas.
 If so, the argument is incomplete for the child, even though it was complete for me.
 It doesn't contain all the knowledge necessary for the child to fit it into his mind.
 He needs to know how to reconcile it with his existing knowledge.

 All of these are common.
-And they can be addressed by an effort.
+And they can be addressed by an effort — including effort to share our perspectives and communicate better.
 It may take some time, especially when new to problem solving, but there's no rational alternative to approaching disagreements rationally.
-And using reason is a skill which you can improve at until it is second nature.
+And using reason is a skill which you can and should improve at until it's second nature.

-Disagreements always indicate at least one person has made at least some small mistake.
+Disagreements always indicate at least one person has made at least one small mistake.
 Therefore, approaching them rationally — in a way capable of correcting mistakes — is crucial.

 One mistake parents sometimes make is to assume that because their argument or explanation is compelling and complete, then there's no reason for the child not to accept it, and therefore the only conclusion left is malice.
 My child won't listen because he's selfish, greedy, hateful, spiteful, sinful, stupid, childish, immature, wants to be difficult, or something like that.
 This attitude leads to a bad parent-child relationship; prevents parents from improving their communication and truth seeking skill; prevents parents from looking into issues in enough depth to find mistakes they may have made; and pressures the child to defer to authority (the parent starts threatening punishments for non-compliance since the conversation is at an end), rather than helping him learn to think and judge for himself.